ssk705/ML_Pitfalls/README.md

     - CodeQwen1.5-7B  parameters

  ### Prompts, scripts and experiment results are in the 'Results' folder.
+      The password to decrypt is available upon request.

 ## References
 1. Lones, M.A.: Avoiding common machine learning pitfalls.
 Patterns 5(10) (2024) https://doi.org/10.1016/j.patter.2024.101046